 Mom, the Boomer, was thrilled that I made her such a lovely afternoon drink.
 She said her favorite part was how the mint sprigs really tied everything together.

 Then there was Sully, Gen-X, who approached this glass with the deep suspicion of someone who does not trust anything that requires simple syrup.
 His logic was fair.
-Simple syrup can tip a drink straight into liquid candy territory, and he wanted nothing to do with that.
+Simple syrup can tip a drink straight into liquid candy territory, and he wanted nothing to do with that mess.
 He was, in fact, completely wrong.
 The lemonade has a crisp tartness that won him over, which from a non-sweet tooth is basically a standing ovation.

 On the technique side, I skipped straining and mixed everything directly in a glass pitcher with a built-in strainer top.
 It worked just fine.
 Next time, I am going to try adding the mint straight into the pitcher along with the crushed raspberries, lemon zest, and everything else, and let it all steep together before serving.
 More flavor, less fuss.

-A Pitcher Worth Passing Down
+A Lemonade Pitcher Worth Passing Down

 Some recipes earn their place in the rotation by being easy.
 This vintage circus pink lemonade earns its place by being honest: real raspberries, real lemon juice, real cherry flavor, no shortcuts, no dye.
 That is what has kept it relevant for 70 years.